Who Is Shakira?

 In late December, Shakira announced that she was recovering and making preparations to continue her tour.
 Following another Grammy win, for Best Latin Pop Album, her El Dorado World Tour resumed in June 2018, though another snafu occurred when fans noticed that a necklace being sold on the performer's website bore a resemblance to a Nazi symbol.
 The tour promoter accepted responsibility for the design and apologized for the "inadvertent similarity."

-Shakira is joining forces with Jennifer Lopez for the Super Bowl 2020 halftime show in Miami, Florida.
+In September 2019, it was announced that Shakira would be joining forces with Jennifer Lopez for the Super Bowl 2020 halftime show in Miami, Florida.
 "I feel incredibly honored and humbled to be, in a way, next to J.Lo, representing the Latino community that is such an important force in the United States," Shakira said.

 Outside of her busy career, Shakira created the Pies Descalzos Foundation to help children in her native Colombia receive a quality education.
 She is also a UNICEF Goodwill Ambassador, and was honored by the United Nations' International Labor Organization for her philanthrophic efforts in 2010.